South China Morning Post

-The South China Morning Post (SCMP), with its Sunday edition, the Sunday Morning Post, is a Hong Kong-based English-language newspaper owned by Alibaba Group.
+The South China Morning Post (SCMP), with its Sunday edition, the Sunday Morning Post, is a Hong Kong–based English-language newspaper owned by Alibaba Group.
 Founded in 1903 by Tse Tsan-tai and Alfred Cunningham, it has remained Hong Kong's newspaper of record since British colonial rule.
 Editor-in-chief Tammy Tam succeeded Wang Xiangwei in 2016.
 The SCMP prints paper editions in Hong Kong and operates an online news website that is blocked in mainland China.

-The newspaper's circulation has been relatively stable for years—the average daily circulation stood at 100,000 in 2016.
+The newspaper's circulation has been relatively stable for years, totaling about 100,000 daily copies as of 2025.
 In a 2019 survey by the Chinese University of Hong Kong, the SCMP was regarded relatively as the most credible paid newspaper in Hong Kong.
+The Guardian has described the SCMP as "Hong Kong's most prestigious English-language newspaper," and it reaches 35 million readers across multiple platforms (as of September 2024).

 The SCMP was owned by Rupert Murdoch's News Corporation from 1986 until it was acquired by Malaysian real estate tycoon Robert Kuok in 1993.
 On 5 April 2016, Alibaba Group acquired the media properties of the SCMP Group, including the SCMP.
 In January 2017, former Digg CEO Gary Liu became the SCMP's chief executive officer.